 1. Health Care and Social Assistance

-The health care and social assistance industry already employs a lot of Ontarians—about 900,900.2 But many employers still need more people with the right qualifications.
+The health care and social assistance industry already employs a lot of Ontarians—about 906,000, according to Statistics Canada.
+But many employers still need more people with the right qualifications.
 And that need is expected to increase in the coming years.

 Expect new kinds of vocational possibilities to emerge even as demand stays strong in existing areas.
 And don't forget: Employers in this industry consist of more than just places like hospitals, doctor's office, and research universities.
 They also now include exciting companies in biotech, drug manufacturing, and medical device innovation.

-More than 1.8 million: That's how many people the trades-heavy industries employ in Ontario.2 And you don't have to look far to understand why.
+Around 1.8 million: Statistics Canada says that's how many people the trades-heavy industries employ in Ontario.
+And you don't have to look far to understand why.
 A number of the province's urban areas rank among the fastest-growing places in North America.

 3. Entertainment and Creative Services

 A lot of that is thanks to what happens in the Toronto area.
 Check out these facts about the great city:

-- Employment of designers (including architects and those within the categories of graphic, industrial, interior, and fashion design) has grown faster in Toronto than it has in any other region in the country.5
+- Employment of designers (including architects and those within the categories of graphic, industrial, interior, and fashion design) has grown faster in Toronto than it has in any other region in the country.

 - In 2019, more than $2 billion was spent on film and TV productions there.